DanArmor/Bit_set_C/README.md

 * Output set (like { 1, 2, 3 }, {} and etc)
 * Complement set
 * Destroy set values (deallocate dynamic array)
+---
+TODO:

+* Bit_set structure with static values array
+* More operations?
+(Maybe, lots of them only with static version)